 Dr. Shens: I've been using breast implants in my private practice for a really long time.
-In fact, we have done the most breast augmentation (breast implants) in Singapore for an extended period of time.
 I started off using round implants and have since moved on to teardrop implants.
 Textured MENTOR® brand implants were pretty popular in Singapore at one particular stage.
 However, as time passed, textured implants got a bad name due to the association of ALCL (Anaplastic Large Cell Lymphoma) so now we use smooth.

 Soon after, Motiva implants came along and rose to popularity.
 Most of my patients request for Motiva implants because it gives a very natural shape (teardrop shape) and delivers a slightly higher profile — fuller-looking breasts (which traditional teardrop implants would not be able to achieve).
 Thus, giving the patients the best of both worlds.

 With that being said, Motiva implants are also softer to touch and don’t cause ALCL as it has been proven in the ten years of study regarding its safety.
 All of this explains Motiva’s tremendous popularity.

 As Motiva implants' popularity continues to rise, our experience with the Motiva implants exponentially grows with more surgeries being carried out.
 Hence, as I mentioned earlier, because Shens Clinic was the first to receive Motiva implants in Singapore, we hold the record of the most breast augmentation done in Singapore.

 From the time we have used the first Motiva implants, we have also held multiple courses alongside the specialized trainers from Motiva, in which overseas doctors came to learn from us.

 What is the average size of implants your clinic uses in Singapore?